joyceho/joyceho.github.io/_projects/tensor_rocks.markdown

 title: tensorox
 description: Computational phenotyping via tensor factorization
 img: /assets/img/tensor-thumbnail.png
-importance: 1
+importance: 6

 ---

 Our research addresses the problem of transforming raw electronic health record (EHR) data to medical concepts with minimal human intervention.
 We posit the use of multi-relational tensor factorization approaches to generate concise and clinically relevant phenotypes.
 The tensor framework provides powerful, data-driven, and interpretable approaches for transforming high-dimensional EHR data into medical concepts.

-This is a collaboration with UT-Austin, Georgia Tech, Vanderbilt, and Northwestern.
+This was a collaboration with UT-Austin, Georgia Tech, Vanderbilt, and Northwestern.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">